tarantool/doc/doc/reference/tooling/tt_cli/export.rst

 Exporting headers
 -----------------

-To export data with a space's field names in the first row, use the ``--header`` option:
+To export data with a space's field names in the first row of the CSV file, use the ``--header`` option:

 .. code-block:: console